NEOTROPICAL RAINFOREST ECOLOGY

 PBIO 369, PBIO 693

-The Brazilian people are friendly, courteous and helpful, but very few (especially those outside the major cities) speak English.
-During our travels, we will use Portuguese constantly--which we will have learned during the language workshops in the Fall quarter.
+The Guianese people are friendly, but very few speak English (or at least admit to doing so); virtually no one speaks much of any language other than French, so don't expect to utilize Spanish or Portuguese.
+During our travels, we will use French constantly--which we will have learned during the language workshops in the Spring quarter.
 The field course will truly exemplify a "Study Abroad" experience, with a new language, new customs and cultural traditions, new foods and a new environment for all of us.

 Quick Links to Sections Below:

-The Field Course--Purpose of the Course; Format; A Typical Day; Field Activities; Course Demands; Travel Issues; Field Course Itinerary and Content;
+The Field Course--Purpose of the Course; Format; A Typical Day; Field Activities; Course Demands; Days Off; Travel Issues; Field Course Itinerary and Content

 Details of the Course--Enrollment/Credits; Eligibility; Prerequisites; Texts and Other Resources; Exams and Course Products; Expenses for the Field Course